 To Reduce Persistent Coughs

-To help reduce a persistent cough that comes as the result of a cold or mild upper respiratory infection take a warm shower.
-Make it warm enough to where it creates steam in the bathroom.
-If you have your own personal sauna, bonus.
+To help reduce a persistent cough from a cold or mild upper respiratory infection, take a warm shower.
+Make the water warm enough to create steam in the bathroom.
+If you have your own sauna, bonus.
 However, I would not advise doing this in a public sauna room.
 You want to be respectful to other people and not risk passing on your cold.

-During your shower, take the peppermint scented castle soap or add peppermint essential oil to a non-scented soap.
+During your shower, take the peppermint-scented castle soap or add peppermint essential oil to a non-scented soap.
 Lather it up well and cup your hands over your nose.
 Take a few slow deep breaths.
-When you breathe in, really open your airways in the back of your sinuses and fill your lungs from the bottom to the top.
+As you breathe in, really open your airways in the back of your sinuses.
+Fill your lungs from the bottom to the top.

 When you exhale, uncover your nose and relax.
-If you get dizzy at any point of this, please stop.
+If you get dizzy at any point in this, please stop.
 You can also do this in a warm bath.

-Being able to do, what we call in yoga, pranayama (or breath work) you are strengthening your lungs.
-Using peppermint helps to calm the lungs and open the airways that may be blocked by phlegm.
+Incorporate an easy pranayama like Dirga or Uji.
+Pranayama strengthens your lungs.
+Using peppermint helps to calm agitated lungs and open the airways that may be blocked by phlegm.

 Upper Chest Massage

-Start of under your collarbone (clavicle) from the center of your chest –see img.002.
+Start under your collarbone (clavicle) from the center of your chest –see img.002.
 Use all four fingers of the opposite hand –see img.001 (opposite from the side you are working on).
 Keep your fingers close and side by side.
 With comfortable pressure, slide your fingers to the side toward your shoulder.
-You can use your soap to make this glide easier.
-Do five slow glides one each side.
+You can use the soap to make this glide easier.
+Do five slow glides, one on each side.